 4. Reporting and the Data Models

-Firebase uses an event-based data model, which results in reporting differences compared to those in traditional Google Analytics.
-Unlike traditional Google Analytics which has many screenview- and session-oriented reports, in Firebase all reports are user- or event-focused.
+Firebase uses an event-based data model, which results in reporting differences compared to those in Google Analytics.
+Unlike Google Analytics which has many screenview- and session-oriented reports, in Firebase all reports are user- or event-focused.

 In some ways, this can be a good thing – many apps do not really have a concept of a ‘page’ or ‘screen’ and instead revolve around activities the user can complete.
 It can also be much easier to deal with when doing analysis with BigQuery, for example (yes, there is a BigQuery import available).
 But for certain businesses, such as publishers for example, this data model might be more challenging to work with or require some getting used to.

-There are a lot of differences in the reporting options between these two tools, such as:
+There are also a lot of differences in the reporting options between these two tools, such as:

 - No ability to create custom reports or dashboards in the Firebase interface

 - Limited amount of event parameters (50) can be seen in Firebase reports (plus you have to register them in order to see any, they don’t just appear in your reports).
 Plus, only ten of those can be text.

-- Limit of 15 custom conversion events in Firebase (compared to 20 goals per view in legacy Google Analytics for apps)
+- Limit of 15 custom conversion events in Firebase per project (compared to 20 goals per view in legacy Google Analytics for apps)

 Published: October 12, 2017